 - Strengthens hair follicles and prevents hair loss.

 Moreover, its fragrance is known to be a mood-booster, relax and balance.
-Enjoy all the benefits this great essential oil has to offer!
+Try our Invigorating Shampoo Bar and enjoy all the benefits this great essential oil has to offer!